src-d/blog/content/post/100-awesome-women-in-the-open-source-community-you-should-know.md

 ---
 author: eiso
 date: 2016-05-25
-title: "100 Awesome Women In The Open-Source Community You Should Know!"
+title: "100 Awesome Women In The Open-Source Community You Should Know"
 draft: false
 image: /post/100-awesome-women-in-the-open-source-community-you-should-know/intro.jpg
 description: "100 Awesome Women In The Open-Source Community You Should Know"